unboundedmarket/cardano-smart-contracts/README.md

 # Cardano Smart Contracts

-This is a dataset of various Cardano smart contracts.
+This dataset showcases a collection of Cardano smart contracts.
+Are we missing an important repository?
+Let us know and help us expand the dataset!

 ## Usage

+### Pulling the dataset

 To pull or update the dataset, clone the repository and run `bash scripts/pull_and_update_data.sh`

+### Extending the dataset

 You can expand the dataset, by adding the url of a new repository to `repositories.csv` and then calling `bash scripts/pull_and_update_data.sh`.

+### Filter contracts

-After pulling the data, you can obtain basic information about the contracts in the dataset by calling `python scripts/data_stats.py`
+After pulling the data, you can obtain basic information about the contracts in the dataset by calling `python scripts/data_stats.py`.
+The script will filter the data based on specifc keywords, e.g., to exclude utility and helper files.
+You can modify the list of keywords to filter data based on your needs.

 ## Data

 Total Repostories: 40
-Total Files: 1614
-Total Filtered Files after filtering: 762

 ### Aiken

 Total repostories: 14
-Total files: 277

 #### Sources